 Eventually that day arrived – after working there for exactly 2 years, doing lots of research online and scraping together $20k in savings, I quit my job and flew on a one-way ticket to Asia.

 I dove head-first into the unknown and made the move abroad to start a new life as a digital nomad, doing things which are entirely unrelated to my formal education.
 I lived off my savings for months until I started generating sources of income.

-It was slightly terrifying at the start, especially my first night in Beijing when I couldn’t get the WiFi to work in my hotel room and basically had no contact with the world for 12 hours straight after landing in a very strange new country.
+It was slightly terrifying at the start, especially my first night in the dusty city of Beijing where I couldn’t get the WiFi to work in my hotel room and basically had no contact with the world for 12 hours straight after landing in a very strange new country.

 Since then however, I have been living abroad full-time and living life to the fullest.
 It hasn’t always been smooth, but it has always been exciting.

-I started my first business (Amazon FBA) using my personal savings, and subsequently through my entrepreneurial journey I got exposed to enormous amounts of super interesting ideas, tools, and ways of thinking.
+I started my first business (Amazon FBA) using my personal savings, and subsequently through my entrepreneurial journey I got exposed to enormous amounts of super interesting ideas, people, and ways of thinking.

-I traveled and lived the digital nomad life for a while, but I have mostly set up a temporary home base in Asia.
+I traveled and lived the digital nomad life for a while, but I had mostly set up a temporary home base in Asia.

 I can confidently say that quitting my lacklustre corporate job in a cold and depressing city and making the bold move abroad, armed with only optimism and research, was the best decision I’ve made in my life.